FLOSSBoxIN/FeedMe/doc/en/qa.md

 A:You can find a subscribe menu in `feed list` -> `Subscription`.
 And then you can search feed by title or url.

 # View
+### Q:Why are the articles that I have read gone?
+And be deleted?
+A:By default, FeedMe will hide articles that have been read.
+You can switch the display of `unread articles` and `all articles` through the `⭕️` icon in the article list page.

 ### Q:How can I enable split action bar & side navigation bar?
 A:You can enable them in `Settings` -> `Control`.